nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * A person can have any number of tags (including 0).
 Tags are associated to the weddings this person is involved in.
 Weddings must already exist in the wedding book to successfully tag a person to a wedding.

-* To make adding a person easier, KnottyPlanners will format their names for you!
-Person name will be automatically capitalised and separated with 1 space.
-Trailing spaces and extra space in between will be removed.

-  Examples:`john doe`, `JOHN    doe` will all be formatted to `John Doe`

 <box type="important" seamless>